fastapi/typer/docs/tutorial/parameter-types/index.md

 See more about specific types and validations in the next sections...

-!!! info "Technical Details"
+/// info | Technical Details

 All the types you will see in the next sections are handled underneath by <a href="https://click.palletsprojects.com/en/7.x/parameters/#parameter-types" class="external-link" target="_blank">Click's Parameter Types</a>.

+///